DanRunfola/dataSecChallenge/Twitter/third.md

-This guide provides a basic implementation of Binary Classification Model using PyTorch.
+This guide provides a basic implementation of Binary Text Classification Model using PyTorch.
 Before writing any python script we need to setup a conda Environment and instal all necessary libraries we need.

 # Setting Up Enviroment